cubbles/gitbook/developing-coder-template/developing-compounds.md

 ## Testing your compound

-While developing your compound, you can run the `npm run build:dev` command to build a developing dist version of your webpackage, and be able to run `SHOWROOM.html` file to watch your component working.
+While developing your compound, you can run the `npm run build` command to build a developing dist version of your webpackage, and be able to run `SHOWROOM.html` file to watch your component working.